kfish/micrograd-cpp-2023/README.md

 ## Multiply-Accumulate

+A neuron takes a number of input values, applies a weight to each, and sums the result.
+We can abstract this out as a common multiply-accumulate function.
+It is usual to use a hardware-optimized, eg. GPU, implementation.
-The implementation is in [include/mac.h](include/mac.h).
+In order to use our explicit `Value` object, we provide a generic implementation is in [include/mac.h](include/mac.h).

-Use `std::execution` to allow the compiler to choose an optimized execution method, allowing parallel and vectorized execution:
+This uses `std::execution` to allow the compiler to choose an optimized execution method, allowing parallel and vectorized execution:

 ```c++
 template <typename T, std::size_t N>